BorjaMedina/IBD-Hexplorer/README.md

 After the fucntions, we just open the files and run the functions in order to get the app and run it on the server as an interactive map.

 <h5>Modifications needed</h5>
-It's a really slow code even thought we are using a smaller verison of the data, with just one popualtion, and therefore the filtering we have to do is much lower.
+It's a really slow code even thought we are using a smaller subset of the data, with just one popualtion, and therefore the filtering we have to do is much lower.
 I have to find a way to make it faster.
 Using dictionaries are an option to make faster some of the loops.
 Also I want to make it more interactive, create a first window, and filtering in that specific window.
 I have to code it to filter through the whole databases.